You may have amassed many family photographs through the years. But do you know how old they are and how to date an old photo?

 Clues To Dating Old Photographs

-This short video presented by the Midwest Genealogy Center shows just how easy identifying an old photo actually is.
+This short video presented by the Midwest Genealogy Center shows just how easy identifying an old photo is.
 Although please bare in mind that you will need to do some research.

 Credit: Midwest Genealogy Center